KennyKeni/agent-trace/README.md

 ### Codex

+Codex does not use the hook pipeline like other providers.
+Instead it has its own CLI subcommands (`codex notify` and `codex ingest`) that process Codex event data separately.

 - **Only `apply_patch` tool calls traced**: File changes from shell commands or other mechanisms are not detected.
-Same contract as other providers — only explicit tool-reported edits are traced.
 - **Patch format stability**: `parsePatchInput` depends on Codex's `*** <Action> File:` patch grammar.
 If Codex changes the format, parsing fails silently.
 - **`*** Move to:` (rename) blocks not parsed**: Rename operations in apply_patch are not traced.
 This is a rare edge case.